itaifrenkel/river_crossing_puzzle/readme.md

 Then, The Village Wisdom would reflect by comparing the plan with the execution trace.
 If needed, they would learn from that experience and write an improved plan for the next run.

+> [!TIP]
-Insight #5: Goal Oriented Task Descriptions
+> <b>Insight #5: Goal Oriented Task Descriptions</b><br>

-Each task prompt must repeat the goal of getting the farmer, goat, and cabbage to the right riverbank.
+> Each task prompt must repeat the goal of getting the farmer, goat, and cabbage to the right riverbank.

-This is necessary to keep the agents focused on their goal.
+> This is necessary to keep the agents focused on their goal.<br>

-The planning task requires a goal to create a relevant plan.
+> The planning task requires a goal to create a relevant plan. <br>

-The execution task requires the goal to stop the plan execution on time.
+> The execution task requires the goal to stop the plan execution on time. <br>

-The reflection task requires the goal to verify that the execution was successful before reflecting on it.
-In fact, in more complex scenarios (see the wolf comeback at the end), GPT-4 had blunt logic failures with goal validation (confusing the goat with the wolf).
+> The reflection task requires the goal to verify that the execution was successful before reflecting on it. <br>
+> In fact, in more complex scenarios (see the wolf comeback at the end), GPT-4 had blunt logic failures with goal validation (confusing the goat with the wolf).
 Therefore, I had to separate the goal validation into a separate atomic task for the goal validation to always work.

-CrewAI agents are required to state their goal on creation.
+> CrewAI agents are required to state their goal on creation.
 This is important but does not replace repeating the goal in every task along the way.

 ### Executing the plan